 Winter Car Kit Checklist Done!
 Done!

 A shovel First aid kit with pocket knife

 Windshield scraper and small broom Necessary medications

 Flashlight Blankets

 Battery powered radio Tow chain or rope

 Extra batteries Road salt and sand

 Water Booster cables

 Snack food Emergency flares

 Matches Fluorescent distress flag

 Extra hats, socks and mittens

-If a winter storm traps you in the car Pull off the highway.
-Turn on hazard lights and hang a distress flag from the radio antenna or window.
-Take turns sleeping .
-One person should be awake at all times to look for rescue crews.
+and hang a distress flag from the radio antenna or window.
 Remain in your vehicle where rescuers are most likely to find you.
-Drink fluids to avoid dehydration.
+Drink fluids to avoid dehydration on.

 Run the engine and heater about 10 minutes each hour to keep warm.
 When the engine is running, open a downwind window slightly for ventilation and periodically clear snow from the exhaust pipe.
-This will protect you from possible carbon monoxide poison- ing.
+This will protect you from possible carbon monoxide poisoning.
 Be careful not to waste battery power.
 Balance electrical energy needs - the use of lights, heat, and radio - with supply.
 Turn on the inside light at night so work crews or rescuers can see you.

 Exercise to maintain body heat, but avoid overexertion.
 Use road maps, seat covers, and floor mats for insulation.
 Huddle with passengers and use your coat for a blanket.
-If stranded in a remote area, stomp large block letters in an open area spelling out HELP or SOS and line with rocks or tree limbs to attract the attention of rescue personnel who may be surveying the area by airplane.
+If stranded in a remote area, so block letters in an open area sp HELP or SOS and line with rocks of to attract the attention of rescue personnel w surveying the area by airplane. elling out or tree limbs